 - From 15 February 1977 to present: 3 years

-Naturalization Records Held by Citizenship and Immigration Canada
+Naturalization Records Held by Immigration, Refugees and Citizenship Canada

-Citizenship and Immigration Canada holds records of naturalization and citizenship from 1854 to the present.
+Immigration, Refugees and Citizenship Canada holds records of naturalization and citizenship from 1854 to the present.

 The originals of records dated between 1854 and 1917 have been destroyed.
 However, a card index by name has survived, which provides information compiled at the time of naturalization, such as: